fstirlitz/luaparse/README.md

 - `luaVersion: '5.1'` The version of Lua the parser will target; supported values are `'5.1'`, `'5.2'`, `'5.3'` and `'LuaJIT'`.
-- `extendedIdentifiers: false` Whether to allow code points ≥ U+0080 in identifiers, like LuaJIT does.
-See 'Note on character encodings' below if you wish to use this option. **Note:** setting `luaVersion: 'LuaJIT'` currently does *not* enable this option; this may change in the future.
+- `extendedIdentifiers: false` Whether to allow code points ≥ U+0080 in identifiers, like LuaJIT does. **Note:** setting `luaVersion: 'LuaJIT'` currently does *not* enable this option; this may change in the future.
+- `encodingMode: 'none'` Defines the relation between code points ≥ U+0080 appearing in parser input and raw bytes in source code, and how Lua escape sequences in JavaScript strings should be interpreted.
+See the [Encoding modes](#encoding-modes) section below for more information.

 The default options are also exposed through `luaparse.defaultOptions` where they can be overriden globally.